 Watch this video to get acquainted with Unity: https://youtu.be/IlKaB1etrik

-Imagine a robot moving in a straight line in an obstacle course where obstacles can leave either the left or right side open (or both).
+Imagine a robot moving in a tunnel with some obstacles in its path that it needs to navigate around.
+The obstacles can leave either the left or right side open (or neither!).
 To navigate past the obstacles, whenever it hits an obstacle, the robot needs to determine whether it needs to move to the right or left to get past the obstacle, or to stop if neither option is available.
-Write the pseudo-code for the robot’s decision-making process when it hits an obstacle
+Write the pseudo-code for the robot’s movement in the tunnel.
+It’s OK to leave this pseudo-code fairly high-level and informal, but it should touch on the broader issues that need to be tackled for this navigation task.

 Lab: